AnthonyCxx/Notes-and-Writeups/VIM/Vim-Reference.md

 # A Keystroke Reference for Vim
-Replace anything that is both itali
+Replace anything that is both italicized and bolded.

 ## Fundamental Commands
 | Key | Action |